allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 ![Old pipeline with REST services](/assets/eventail/old_pipeline.png)

-Unfortunately, that approach had many drawbacks:
+Unfortunately, as you can see on the schema above, that approach had many drawbacks:
-* it introduces strong coupling between components, as each service has to know about the other related services, their addresses, their purposes, their APIs…;
+* it introduces strong coupling between components, as almost each service has to know about the other related services, their addresses, their purposes, their APIs…;
-* load balancing requires ad hoc solutions;
+* load balancing requires ad hoc solutions (like for the _Transcription Pool Manager_ with _Celery_);
 * high availability is tricky because of the synchronous communication: if the requested service is down, the caller has to implement complex "retry later" strategies or give up!
 And so on for each service.
 * upgrading or adding new services is a lot of work as it impacts other services and requires careful coordinated releases.
 Plus, you have to provide them with IP and DNS addresses.